G29T/Item-Manager/README.md

 ### Withdrawal of Proposal:

 If the proposal has not been accepted by all parties, the user has the option to withdraw the proposal.

-Impact of Withdrawal: Once a proposal is withdrawn, it can no longer be accepted or rejected by any party.
+- Impact of Withdrawal: Once a proposal is withdrawn, it can no longer be accepted or rejected by any party.
 This action effectively nullifies the proposal, removing it from the active decision-making process.

 ### Counterproposals:

 If a user decides to make a counterproposal to an existing proposal, they are effectively suggesting modifications to the original proposal.
-When a counterproposal is made, the original proposal is put on hold and its status changes, usually to reflect that it is awaiting responses regarding the counterproposal.
+When a counterproposal is made, the original proposal is put on hold and its status changes to Rejected.

 ### Withdrawing a Counterproposal:

 If the user withdraws their counterproposal, the original proposal is reactivated.

-Reactivation of Original Proposal: Once reactivated, the original proposal returns to the Pending status.
+- Reactivation of Original Proposal: Once reactivated, the original proposal returns to the Pending status.
 This means that it is again subject to acceptance or rejection by all parties involved.
 Stakeholders can now either accept the original proposal or choose to counter it again.

 ### Finalisation of Proposal:

 A proposal is marked as Finalised when all owners from all parties accept it.
 This state indicates that the proposal has been fully agreed upon and is now in effect.

-Significance of Finalisation: Finalisation ensures that all parties are on the same page, and the terms of the proposal are officially accepted, preventing any further modifications or discussions unless a new proposal is initiated.
+- Significance of Finalisation: Finalisation ensures that all parties are on the same page, and the terms of the proposal are officially accepted, preventing any further modifications or discussions unless a new proposal is initiated.

 #### Summary

-Pending: The proposal is awaiting responses from all parties.
+- Pending: The proposal is awaiting responses from all parties.
 It can be accepted or rejected.
-Withdrawn: The proposal is no longer active, and no actions can be taken on it.
+- Withdrawn: The proposal is no longer active, and no actions can be taken on it.
 This applies to both the original proposal and any counterproposals.
-Finalised: All parties have accepted the proposal, and it is now officially in effect.
+- Finalised: All parties have accepted the proposal, and it is now officially in effect.

 ## Filtering and Sorting Proposals

 The application provides a user-friendly interface to filter and sort proposals using Angular Material components.
 Users can filter proposals based on their status (e.g., Pending, Accepted) and sort them by different criteria, such as date.

 Using the filter, users can filter the proposals from their history based on the selected status, allowing them to quickly identify items that require attention or action.

 By using the dateAsc and dateDsc options, users can filter proposals based on the date they were created.

 The filering and sorting can be applied simultaneously.

 ## Accessibility Considerations